metaplex-foundation/docs/docs/overviews/storage_overview.md

 Please run `ts-node candy-machine-v2-cli.ts upload --help` from the `js/packages/cli/src` directory for details about the command line flags you'll need to set.

+If the console logs a successful upload, but no assets are actually uploaded to your bucket you must configure your [ACL settings](https://docs.aws.amazon.com/AmazonS3/latest/userguide/managing-acls.html) to enable it.

 #### S3 storage fees

 Please visit https://aws.amazon.com/s3/pricing/ for details.